BCDevOps/devops-platform-workshops/101-lab/content/03_deployment.md

 ### Create an ImageStreamTag

 > Although we use the tag name `dev` there are better naming conventions!
-We strongly suggest associating image tags with a version that is meaninful for your project!
+We strongly suggest associating image tags with a version that is meaningful for your project!

 - From the CLI